Rkhan77/The-Good-Press/README.md

 **Good news, shaped by you.**

-The Good Press is a phone-first news reader that combines the familiar swipe interaction of a dating app with the visual character of a printed newspaper.
-Each card presents one constructive story with an AI-generated summary.
+The Good Press is a phone-first news reader that combines the familiar swipe interaction with the visual character of a printed newspaper.
+Each card presents one constructive story with a summary.
 Swipe right for more stories like it, or left for fewer.

 ## Live demo